mariovalney/api-improver-for-woocommerce/README.md

 Next

-* Install "Woo API Improver" by plugins dashboard.
+* Install "API Improver for WooCommerce" by plugins dashboard.

 Or